SAMMiCA/ChangeSim/script/README.md

      # Duplicate Blocks Env as My_Env
      cp -r Airsim/Unreal/Environments/Blocks Airsim/Unreal/Environments/My_Env
      ```
-     Download MAP000X.zip from [Electric-Tunnel-Dataset](https://github.com/SAMMiCA/Scenario1-ElectricTunnel-Dataset) and unzip it.
+     BUY or Download a map from [UE4 Marketplace](https://www.unrealengine.com/marketplace/ko/store and unzip it.

      Then, from the unzipped source code, merge `Contents` folder into `Airsim/Unreal/My_Env/Contents`.

-   - (optional) Instead of using [Electric-Tunnel-Dataset](https://github.com/SAMMiCA/Scenario1-ElectricTunnel-Dataset), you can use UE4 maps from [UE4 Marketplace](https://www.unrealengine.com/marketplace/ko/store)(PURCHASE REQUIRED)